harllee/jessicaharllee.com/_work/primary-color-filtering.markdown

 <div class="mt-sm-4 mb-sm-4 ml-md-n4 mr-md-n4">
   <img src="/uploads/primary-color-filters_plp-before.jpg" class="b-1 b-gray-lightest" alt="What the product list page looked like at the start of the project">
-  <p class="text-small italic text-center">The product list page (PLP) when we started this project.
+  <p class="body-caption text-center">The product list page (PLP) when we started this project.
 Every shade Primary offers is shown in a row, which on desktop was nearly two full rows of filter options.</p>
 </div>

 A few months before the spring collection was slated to launch, we kicked off a project to revamp the user experience of the filters.
 Our merchandising team was going to continue to add more and more colors over time with each season, so we needed to make the customer-facing filter UI more scalable without diminishing its presence on the page.